 If you'd like to raise the budget cap by a different amount, click Adjust to set the increase manually.

-- To find out if a campaign is budget-capped, we don't use the same method as AdWords.
+To determine if a campaign is budget-capped, we don't use the same method as Google Ads.
 We'll consider a campaign budget-capped if it has spent over 85% of its budget on average over the last seven days.
-It's more aggressive than AdWords, but in our experience more appropriate.
+It's more aggressive than Google Ads but more appropriate in our experience.

-- The estimate of the spend, clicks and CPA after the bid change isn't going to be precisely accurate.
-The actual effect of the budget cap increase is going to depend on available extra impression inventory for that campaign.
+The estimate of the spend, clicks and CPA after the bid change isn't going to be precisely accurate.
+The actual effect of the budget cap increase will depend on the available extra impression inventory for that campaign.